project-robius/robius.rs/content/blog/2024-06-12-building-chatgpt-client-using-makepad.md

 }

 ```

+> Remember to use your own OpenAI access key in the line 154

 With the addition of `send_message_to_chat_gpt()` (lines 142-164), we can send a request to the ChatGPT API server.
 Note that we’re not yet handling the response so we can focus on the request part.
 The `cx.http_request` (line 163) is the mechanism in Makepad to issue regular HTTP requests in a non-blocking manner.
 This ensures that our application UI won’t be blocked while the response is still pending.